 Represented various 524(g) trusts in resolving claims to insurance assets for amounts ranging from $30 million to $1 billion in connection with mass tort liability.

 Conducted investigation and strategic analysis of insurance assets valued in excess of $30 million for a 524(g) bankruptcy trust.

-In his construction practice, Jackson advises general contractors, subcontractors, sureties, owners, and other construction industry entities in navigating complex commercial disputes that arise during projects.
+In his construction practice, Jackson advises general contractors, subcontractors, sureties, owners, and other construction industry businesses in navigating disputes that arise during projects.
 Representative matters include highway construction, bridges, school construction, large commercial fit-outs, and residential and retail construction projects.
-He regularly prosecutes and defends claims involving mechanic’s liens, bond claims, Miller Act claims, and arbitration disputes, among others.
+He regularly prosecutes and defends claims involving mechanics’ liens, bond claims, Miller Act claims and arbitration disputes, among others.

 As a member of the firm’s Commercial Litigation Group, he helps clients develop solutions for their business disputes including unfair trade practices claims, ownership disputes, business torts, and antitrust and administrative law claims.
 Jackson represents clients in every stage of litigation, including motion practice, discovery, pre-trial preparation and trial practice and appeals, and advocates for clients in state and federal court, federal administrative proceedings and alternative dispute resolution.

 Jackson is an active member of both the Associated Builders and Contractors of Metro Washington and the Washington Building Congress and has served on multiple committees for those organizations.
 He also regularly presents seminars and webinars on emerging legal issues within the construction industry.